Time management is a term that gets bandied about frequently these days, but what exactly is meant by time management?

 As you’ll find out from the posts on this site, time management is not just about how you allocate your time to the tasks and activities you do each day, but how you manage and organize yourself.

-It’s about planning, prioritizing, setting goals and having systems in place.
+It’s about planning, prioritizing, setting clear goals and having systems in place.

 It’s about understanding the difference between what is urgent and what is important.